 compose('post-hoc %s',["1","2"])];

 The node p-values is a vector of the p-values for all the nodes in our tree, ordered according to the node number (same order as for the node names).
-In the example above, we have two experiments and a post-hoc analysis, each with its own statistical results (defined here as: exp1, exp2 and exp1_post_hoc).
+In the example here, we have two experiments and a post-hoc analysis, each with its own statistical results (defined here as: exp1, exp2 and exp1_post_hoc).
 We combine these numbers into one vector – the first 3 p-values are defined as NaN, because they correspond to the higher-level nodes (manuscript level, whole experiment level), which start without p-values of their own (these p-values will be calculated during the process).

 exp1 = [0.1, 0.01];